rodolphe37/pwa-react-project/README.md

 **Create one .env file at the root of the application or rename the env.local.example file at the root application to .env.local only**

-The .env.local file like this (copy this example or rename the env.local.example file at the root application to .env.local only if you want seeing my ASCII face :smirk:) :
+The .env.local file like this if you want seeing my ASCII face :smirk: :